thejimbirch/catsinmyyard/wp-content/plugins/captcha/readme.txt

 * Select functionality of mathematical actions and level of their difficulty are implemented.

 == Upgrade Notice ==

+= V4.1.0 =
+The Croatian, French and Farsi languages file are updated.
+Error display with the comments form was changed.

 = V4.0.9 =
 We added the ability to change error messages.